training-mode/ruby/intro/5_functions/README.md

 end
 ```

 Really clean, isn't it?
+You can think of recursion as the functional analogue to loops.
 It may take some cognitive rewiring for you to incorporate recursion into your own programming, but it can be a very valuable skill for you to have.
 But on that note, do you see anything wrong with the code above?
 How about this...

 ```ruby
 puts fibonacci(-1)  # stack level too deep (SystemStackError)